Honeoye, New York

 Honeoye (/ˈhʌniɔɪ/ HUN-ee-oy) is a hamlet in the Town of Richmond, in Ontario County, New York, United States.
-The population was 579 at the 2010 census, which lists the community as a census-designated place (CDP).
+As of the 2020 census, Honeoye had a population of 723.
+The community is listed as a census-designated place (CDP).

 It is located 33 miles (53 kilometers) south of downtown Rochester.
 The community is at the north end of Honeoye Lake, one of the minor Finger Lakes.
 It is primarily situated along U.S. Route 20A between Ontario County Roads 33 and 37.
 The center of the hamlet can roughly be placed at the intersection of Route 20A and Ontario County Road 36 (West Lake Road).

 Due to its location at the northern tip of Honeoye Lake and seasonal recreational population, the hamlet contains several businesses, including gas stations and grocery, drug, liquor, hardware, auto-parts, and convenience stores.
 It also contains several restaurants, a doctor's office, dentist's office, and Honeoye Central School, which is K-12.
 There are also multiple churches, a fire station, public library, beach, park, state boat launch, and hiking trail.